 Find all of PFBC State Fish Hatcheries in the word search.

 The Commonwealth of Pennsylvania owns numerous man-made impoundments and natural bodies of water managed under PFBC regulations, across the state.
 Here are but a few to explore, paddle, and wet a line in during your travels in 2021 and beyond.

 PFBC Career Opportunities

 Discover types of jobs found within PA Fish and Boat Commission.
 Word Search.

-You can find additional activities and crafts on the last page of every PLAY newsletter!
+You can find additional activities and crafts on the last page of every PLAY (Pennsylvania League of Angling Youth) newsletter!